Transparency, Quality, and Functionality: The Role of Credential Data in the Alabama Talent Triad

 The relationship between Alabama and EBSCO is key to understanding the public-private partnership that is supporting the vision of the Alabama Talent Triad.
 Key aspects of the relationship are defined below.

-- Like any technology vendor, EBSCOed is committed to their clients and enables their vision for solutions to education’s thorniest problems.
+• Like any technology vendor, EBSCOed is committed to their clients and enables their vision for solutions to the thorniest problems facing education and workforce leaders at the local, state, national, and globabl levels.
 In this case, Alabama is responsible for setting the criteria for transparency, quality, and desired functionality.
 As for quality and functionality, technology platforms can support these definitions established by states and other quality assurance entities but should not themselves create these definitions.

 The Alabama Credential Registry has a partnership with Credential Engine, both who have application Programming Interfaces (APIs) that enable sharing of data between systems.
 Alabama prioritizes its participation in the national registry, and works to ensure that the data submitted is of the highest quality through these key steps:

-- The new Alabama Credential Registry also supports skills & competencies as well as standardized stackable sequencing at the credential level for a more browsable and navigable pathway experience.
+• The new Alabama Credential Registry also supports skills and competencies as well as standardized stackable sequencing at the credential level for a more browsable and navigable pathway experience.

 As state policy leaders consider the aims and objectives of their efforts to bring transparency, quality, and functionality to the credential ecosystem through credential registries and LERs, they should understand the key to scale and success of these platforms is to ensure they are actionable.

-This requires a commitment to interoperability, recognizing that credential registries and LERs need to interact with many contributors and systems including employer human resource systems (HRISs) to share credential and competency data.
-The Digital Credentials Consortium notes, “merely digitizing academic/ university credentials alone does not bring enough value to employers for them to show much active interest in them.”
-Interaction with employer-facing systems is important to gain employer buy-in and create intelligence that connects education and workforce outcomes, as well as value for job-seekers.
+This requires a commitment to interoperability, recognizing that credential registries and LERs need to interact with many contributors and systems ranging from education and training providers to licensure and certification providers to employers to support verification.
+The Digital Credentials Consortium notes, “merely digitizing academic/university credentials alone does not bring enough value to employers for them to show much active interest in them.”
+Interaction with employer-facing systems is important to gain employer buy-in and create intelligence that connects education and workforce outcomes, as well as value for jobseekers.

-Consider how interoperability and comprehensive approaches to registering credentials with competencies can drive increased transparency, quality assurance, and efficiency in state mandates to align education and workforce across agencies.
+Consider how interoperability and comprehensive approaches to registering credentials with skills can drive increased transparency, quality assurance, and efficiency in state mandates to align education and workforce across agencies.
 For example, many states have adopted committees that are responsible for providing credential and skills insights connected to industry needs.
-Alabama utilizes its Committee on Credentialing and Career Pathways (ACCCP), which is supported by 16 Technical Advisory Committees that serve as industry sector strategies and focus on industry and regional needs.
-The ACCCP was codified by Act 2019-506, and it produces an annual list of in-demand jobs, occupational competency models, and dynamic career pathways.
-No committee can manually review hundreds or thousands of credentials and/ or have comprehensive insight into how specific credentials connect to particular jobs.
+Alabama utilizes its Committee on Credentialing and Career Pathways (ACCCP), which is supported by 16 Technical Advisory Committees that serve as industry sectoral partnerships and are focused on industry and regional needs.
+The ACCCP was codified by Act 2019-506, and it produces regional and statewide list of in-demand jobs annually, occupational competency models, and dynamic career pathways.
+The criteria approved by the ACCCP is used by the Alabama Committee on Credential Quality and Transparency (ACCQT), codified in 2023 by Act 2023-365 to evaluate all the credentials registered to the Alabama Credential Registry against the ten non-degree credential quality and transparency criteria.
+No committee can manually review hundreds or thousands of credentials and/or have comprehensive insight into how specific credentials connect to particular jobs.
 Using the Alabama Credential Registry and insights emerging from the Talent Triad, Alabama will be able to streamline and enhance the work of these committees.
-States may also benefit from improved insights in academic program reviews and approvals.
+States may also benefit from improved articulation agreements and academic program design.

 We encourage you to reach out for more information.
 Please visit www.talentplaybook.org for forthcoming briefs and resources charting the work of the Alabama Talent Triad.